wereHamster/repop/README.md

 # Playground

-The repository includes a few examples in the `playground/` folder.
-Use `npm run playground` to start the playground server on [localhost:3000](http://localhost:3000).
+The repository includes a few examples in the `pages/` folder.
+Use `npm run dev` to start the playground server on [localhost:3000](http://localhost:3000).

 [popmotion]: https://popmotion.io/